isbeorn/nina.docs/docs/contributing/howtosetupdev.md

 ```
 git clone -n https://<YourUserName>@bitbucket.org/<YourUserName>/<YourForkName>.git        <--- NOTE: the -n flag for "don't checkout the branch"
 cd <YourForkName>
+  (Ignore any LFS smudge errors for now.
+They are not yet synced and will get synced in a later step)
 ```
 6. Navigate to the created sub folder
 7. Next you need to add a the "upstream" to the root repository (where your fork is based on).
 This is later required for merging from the main dev branch etc.